baiIey/tolerance-analysis/README.md

 **firebase-app.html:** A component that makes it trivial to configure and initialize a Firebase app using only HTML.

 **note-app.html:** Contains the core implementation of our app.

+**Element** Dependencies in `public/tension-analysis-app.html`.

+**na-elements.html:** This document pulls in pre-made view components for building the aesthetics and user interactions of our app.

+**app-indexeddb-mirror.html:** This document contains a special element that will help us add offline data access to our Firebase data.

+**polymerfire.html:** This document includes all of the elements needed to create a declarative relationship between our views and our Firebase data.